bmeurant/technical-docs/software-architecture/architectural-patterns/service-mesh.md

     style Data Plane fill:#fdf,stroke:#333,stroke-width:2px
 ```

-1.  **Data Plane:** Composed of a fleet of **[[posa|Sidecar]]** proxies (e.g., Envoy, Linkerd) deployed alongside each service instance.
+1.  **Data Plane:** Composed of a fleet of **[[sidecar]]** proxies (e.g., Envoy, Linkerd) deployed alongside each service instance.
 The data plane is responsible for actually handling the traffic: intercepting calls, encrypting/decrypting data, applying routing rules, and collecting telemetry.
 2.  **Control Plane:** The brain of the service mesh (e.g., Istio, Consul).
 It does not touch any request traffic.
 Its job is to manage and configure all the sidecar proxies in the data plane.
 It provides a central API for operators to define policies for routing, security, and observability.

 **Typical Communication Flow:**